henrynw/openrating/README.md

 2. Accept the detected `render.yaml` blueprint — it provisions:
    - `openrating-api` (web) with auto deploy and automated migrations.
    - `openrating-insights-worker` (worker) that continuously refreshes player insights.
+   - `openrating-ai-insights-worker` (worker) that generates AI narratives on demand (requires `OPENAI_API_KEY`).
    - `openrating-db` (Postgres).
-3. Render runs the web build `npm install && npm run build && npm run db:migrate` and the worker build `npm install && npm run build`.
-Both services auto-deploy on each push (toggle `autoDeploy` in Render if you prefer manual approvals).
+3. Render runs the web build `npm install && npm run build && npm run db:migrate` and each worker build `npm install && npm run build`.
+All services auto-deploy on each push (toggle `autoDeploy` in Render if you prefer manual approvals).
-4. Verify the API at `/health` and check the worker logs for insight job activity.
+4. Verify the API at `/health`, confirm the insights worker is processing jobs, and point the AI worker at a valid `OPENAI_API_KEY` before setting `include_ai=1` in clients.

 > Tip: edit `render.yaml` if you need different plans, regions, or environment settings.